 Vertical Scale - Modifies the vertical axis range.
-The Use Predefined option allows you to select a variety of predefined minimum and maximum vertical values for your chosen parameter.
+The Use Predefined option allows the user to select a variety of predefined minimum and maximum vertical values for the chosen parameter.
 When the Auto-scale? checkbox is checked, the data transect will scale the Y-axis of the transect to the sampled data range.